Affeeq/Monster-Slayer/README.md

 #### Code
 * This is the initial code that was created by me.
 I will add code created by Max soon.

+#### Here is the link to my code on Codepen https://codepen.io/Affeeq/pen/wvaXmjG